ssouron/ghp-connector/CONTEXT.md

   - Should be removed when primary commands are fully implemented
   - Not intended for production use
   - Currently registered in src/cli.ts and exported in src/commands/index.ts
+- **CLI Option Validation**: Validation logic for combinations of format-related CLI options (e.g., `--pretty` requires `--format=json`) is implemented in `src/cli/validation.ts`.
+- **CLI Help Display**: Global options are defined on the main program but might not appear in the help text of subcommands due to `commander.js` behavior; this is accepted for simplicity.

 ### Technology Choices